 Focus on your skills

 Don't focus excessively on the skills you lack.
 Think instead about the things you're good at and build on those.
 Remember, you can't be good at everything.
 No one can.
 And if you want to improve yourself in other areas?
-Simply take a course or buy a new book to boost your skills.
-The act of doing rather than thinking will help you feel in control, thus boosting confidence.
+Take a course or buy a new book to boost your skills.
+The act of doing rather than thinking will help you feel in control, thus increasing confidence.

 Ignore other people